 This page is part of the web mail archives of SRFI 86 from before July 7th, 2015.
-The new archives for SRFI 86 are here.
-Eventually, the entire history will be moved there, including any new messages.
+The new archives for SRFI 86 contain all messages, not just those from before July 7th, 2015.

 *Sebastian Egner <sebastian.egner@xxxxxxxxxxx> | What is the rationale for fixing a specific order of evaluation?
 The expressions for LET bindings are evaluated sequentially from left to right implicitly in most implementations and explicitly in a certain implementaton, though R5RS said explicitly `in some unspecified order'.
 This can make users to involuntarily (or by necessity) write programs that rely on the sequential ordering of evaluation.
 So, the expressions for ALET bindings are evaluated in sequence from left to right like ALET* and LET*.
 As I don't think that the <some unspecified order> of LET means a pure random order that is neither sequential from left to right nor sequential from right to left, I wonder what the rationale for <unspecified order> evaluation of LET is. -- Joo ChurlSoo